Alan Horwitz

 Alan Horwitz (born January 16, 1944) is an American businessman and the founder and chairman of Campus Apartments, a student housing company headquartered in Philadelphia, Pennsylvania.
-Horwitz is also a superfan of the Philadelphia 76ers and is known for sitting courtside at every 76ers home game wearing his #76 SIXTH MAN Jersey.
+Horwitz is also a superfan of the Philadelphia 76ers of the National Basketball Association and is known for sitting courtside at every 76ers home game wearing his "#76 SIXTH MAN" jersey.

 Bloomberg News has described Horwitz as "one of Philadelphia's top real estate success stories."

 Early life

 Horwitz was born to a Jewish family and grew up "very poor."
-However, he was able to move to a wealthy neighborhood at the age of 5 after his father bought and built up an old property.
+However, he was able to move to a wealthy neighborhood at the age of five after his father bought and built up an old property.
 Horwitz attended Overbrook High School.

 Business career

 Horwitz founded Campus Apartments in 1958 after seeing a lack of affordable housing on the University of Pennsylvania's campus.
 Horwitz purchased properties around Penn's campus and built quality and affordable housing for students and later university faculty and young people in the workforce.
 Horwitz was able to capture the student housing market as he took advantage of the lack of competition in the business and because of the undeveloped area surrounding the campus.

 Horwitz was a mentor to the current CEO of Campus Apartments, David J. Adelman.
 Adelman invested $2,000 in his Bar Mitzvah money with Horwitz and Campus Apartments.
 Horwitz invested those $2,000 in off-campus student housing near Penn.